Edumynt/edumynt.in/src/content/courses/literature/indian-writers/amitav-ghosh/3_Major_Works_Analysis/The_Hungry_Tide.md

 ## Critical Reception and Legacy

-*The Hungry Tide* was widely praised for its ambitious scope, its lyrical prose, and its insightful exploration of environmental themes.
+*The Hungry Tide* was well-received for its ambitious scope, its lyrical prose, and its insightful exploration of environmental themes.
 It solidified Amitav Ghosh's reputation as a writer who engages with pressing global issues through compelling storytelling.
 The novel remains a significant work for its powerful portrayal of the human-nature relationship and its contribution to environmental literature, particularly in the context of climate change and displacement.